ahmedaq/MPF-BML-GUI/README.md

     <b> macOS </b>
   </summary>

-1. Download the installer "MPF_BML_mcr.zip" from http://bit.ly/MPF_BML_v1_macOS (size: ~1.5 GB) and install the application by following the guidelines in the setup window as follows:
+1. Download the installer from the "macOS" directory in this repository, unzip the files, and install the application by following the guidelines in the setup window.

-    * Make sure to install MPF-BML-GUI in any folder other than the “Applications” folder (e.g., you can create a new folder on your Desktop or in Documents folder).
-In this tutorial, we assume that you made a folder “MPF-BML-GUI” in your “Documents folder”.
-    * Do not change the default installation folder ("Applications") of MATLAB runtime libraries.
-    * This will install MPF-BML-GUI as well as MATLAB runtime libraries (required to run the app).
-This procedure may take 2 – 3 minutes on a standard computer.
+2. This will install MPF-BML-GUI as well as MATLAB runtime libraries (required to run the app).
+This procedure may take 10 – 15 minutes on a standard computer.

-2. Open terminal and go to /Documents/MPF-BML-GUI/application/ directory and type the following command:
+3. Open /Applications/MPF-BML-GUI/application/ directory and double click the installed application "MPF_BML".
-    ```
-    ./run_MPF_BML.sh /Applications/MATLAB/MATLAB_Runtime/v93/
-    ```
 This will open the GUI of the MPF-BML-GUI software.

 </details>